Madison station (CTA): Possible revivals

 During Madison's lifetime, it served the nearby Chicago Stadium, a sports arena that was replaced by the United Center in the 1990s.
 Given the site's proximity to the United Center, there have been several proposals to revive the station.
-One such proposal was to reopen the station for the 1996 Democratic National Convention hosted at the United Center, but this did not happened.
+One such proposal was to reopen the station for the 1996 Democratic National Convention hosted at the United Center, but this did not happen.
 In 2004, while the CTA was planning a putative "Silver Line" service on the Connector that would become the Pink Line, two new stations were proposed on the Line at Madison and at Van Buren for transfer to the Blue Line.
 The Chicago Bulls, housed in the United Center, planned in 2012 to build a $95 million complex in the area based on possible tax breaks.
 Mayor Rahm Emanuel suggested building a station at Madison to serve the complex; the CTA declined to reopen a station at Madison at that time, but left open the possibility of a future revival.

 The Illinois Medical District station has an entrance on Damen Avenue that is used by attendees of events at the United Center, who are also able to use the Ashland station on the Green and Pink Lines as well as local buses.
 On February 9, 2017, the CTA announced plans for a new Green Line station on Damen Avenue to accommodate the United Center.
 This new Damen station, a block and a half from the United Center, is much closer than the 0.75 mi of the Medical District station, and replaces an earlier station on the site that had been closed in 1948.
 Despite being located farther away from the United Center than Madison, the Damen site was chosen due to its location near industrial and residential areas and to close a 1.5 mi gap on the Green Line between Ashland and California.

 In 2025 it was announced that a new CTA Pink Line station is being explored to be built as part of the Project 1901 development.
 It would be located directly east of the United Center and rebuild the former Madison station demolished in 1951.